ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

 ![](./images/abtnode-overview-4-en.png)

-Service Gateway enables enables you to control a virtual connecctions and networking services for your ABT Node.
+Service Gateway enables you to control a virtual connecctions and networking services for your ABT Node.
 For details on the Service Gateway functionality, visit: [Service Gateway](/en/abtnode/router)

 ## Settings